-Included in Eliminations and Other adjusted loss before interest and income taxes for the year ended December 31, 2015 was a realized loss of \$238 million (2014 - \$8 million gain) related to settlements under the Company's foreign exchange risk management program.
+Included in Eliminations and Other adjusted loss before interest and income taxes for the year ended December 31, 2016 was a realized loss of \$297 million (2015 - \$238 million loss; 2014 - \$8 million gain) related to settlements under the Company's foreign exchange risk management program.
 The Company targets to hedge 80% or more of anticipated consolidated United States denominated earnings from its United States operations utilizing foreign exchange derivative contracts with the objective of enhancing the predictability of its Canadian dollar earnings and ACFFO.

-The notional amount of foreign currency derivatives realized during 2015 was US\$952 million (2014 - US\$910 million) with an average price to sell United States dollars for Canadian dollars at \$1.03 (2014 - \$1.11).
-The Exchange Rate for the year ended December 31, 2015 was \$1.28 (2014 - \$1.10).
-As the hedged rate was lower than the Exchange Rate in 2015, the Company recognized a realized hedge loss in 2015.
-The realized loss in Eliminations and Other partially offsets the positive effect of translating the earnings performance of United States dollar denominated businesses at the 2015 Exchange Rate of \$1.28 which is reflected in the reported EBIT of the applicable business segments.
-In 2014, the hedged rate approximated the Exchange Rate and therefore the realized gain was not significant.
+The notional amount of foreign currency derivatives realized during 2016 was US\$1,044 million (2015 - US\$952 million; 2014 - US\$910 million) with an average price to sell United States dollars for Canadian dollars at \$1.04 (2015 - \$1.03; 2014 - \$1.11).
+The Average Exchange Rate for the year ended December 31, 2016 was \$1.32 (2015 - \$1.28; 2014 - \$1.10).

+As the hedge rate was lower than the Average Exchange Rate in 2016 and 2015, the Company recognized realized hedge losses in each of these periods.
+The realized hedge loss for the year ended December 31, 2016 was greater than the comparative 2015 period due to higher notional amount of foreign currency derivatives and a greater unfavourable spread between the Average Exchange Rate and hedge rate.
+The realized loss in Eliminations and Other serves to partially offset the positive effect of translating the earnings performance of United States dollar denominated businesses at the 2016 Average Exchange Rate of \$1.32 which is reflected in the reported EBIT of the applicable business segments.
+In 2014, the hedge rate approximated the Average Exchange Rate and therefore the realized gain was not significant.

-Realized gains and losses on this hedging program are reported in their entirety within Eliminations and Other as the Company manages the foreign exchange risk of its United States dollar denominated businesses at an enterprise-wide level.
-Gains and losses arising on settlements of foreign exchange derivatives hedging transactional exposure arising from foreign denominated revenues or expenses within the Company's Canadian businesses are captured at the business level and reported as part of the EBIT of the applicable segment.
-For example, gains and losses on hedges of the Canadian Mainline's United States denominated revenue are reported as part of the EBIT from Canadian Mainline.
+Realized gains and losses on this hedging program are reported in their entirety within Eliminations and Other as the Company manages the foreign exchange risk of its United States businesses at an enterprise-wide level.
+Gains and losses arising on settlements of foreign exchange derivatives hedging transactional exposure from foreign denominated revenues or expenses within the Company's Canadian businesses are captured at the business level and reported as part of the EBIT of the applicable segment.

+For example, gains and losses on hedges of the Canadian Mainline's United States dollar denominated revenue are reported as part of the EBIT from Canadian Mainline.
 For further details on the Company's other risk management programs refer to Risk Management and Financial Instruments - Market Risk - Foreign Exchange Risk.